Infrared Sauna

 Does It Replace Your Massage Therapist?

 The short version: Not entirely — but closer than you'd think.
-The Therabody STR delivers consistent, deep, medically-informed compression and percussive therapy at any hour, in your home, without booking 3 weeks out.
+The STR chair delivers consistent, deep, medically-informed compression and percussive therapy at any hour, in your home, without booking 3 weeks out.

 9.0